Skip to main content

 Polygenic embryo screening is an emerging area where IVF embryos are scored for adult disease risk and intelligence proxies.
 We do not currently use it.
 The science is early, the ethics are complicated, and the predictive power for any individual embryo is small.
 We will revisit when the data is stronger.

 Fishtown Medicine still emphasizes family history alongside genetics because family history captures shared environment, lifestyle, and genetic variants we have not yet sequenced.
-A patient whose father and grandfather both died of heart attacks at 50 has meaningful risk even when the 23andMe report looks clean.
+A patient whose father and grandfather both died of heart attacks at 50 has meaningful risk even when the 23andMe report looks normal.

 Related Intelligence